 Christine Katscher / Pirmin Hagen / Severin Hagen /Sandra Rau / Patrick Steffen

 Haus zur Glocke, Steckborn CH (2020)

-Åletanken (Danish: 'The Eel Tank') is a sound piece playing from three mobile sculptures in the shape of backpacks, the content of which eludes us the we listen carefully.
+Åletanken (Danish: 'The Eel Tank') is a sound installation and performance whose core is three sound pieces playing from mobile sculptures in the shape of backpacks.

-The work is an exercise in staying in the middle of the translating act.
+An exercise in staying in the middle of the translating act is orchestrated.
 In the space that exists while meaning is transferred from one expression or awareness to another - and exploring what happens here.

 Telling stories about memories that change and are partly destroyed when we formulate them, at the same time as the language that is available to us is decisive for what we are able to think (and thus remember).
 About the loneliness of being alone with one's mother tongue and cultural references in a new homeland.